zj27/fibservice/docs/design.md

   * The handler will get and check the "length", and return the fibonacci numbers in json format.
   * Leverages FibNumbers to generate the fibonacci numbers.
   * Respond 200 with fibonacci numbers.
 Respond 400 for invalid or outofrange length.
 Respond 500 for other internal error.
+  * The max length is 94 because of the limitation of C++ integer.
+To support larger number, a customerized data structure is required.

 #### main
 * The entry of the program.